bachu24/User-Management-Web/README.md

 # User-Management-Web
-#It is a simple User-Management web solely for learning purpose
+#It is a simple User-Management web application solely for learning purpose.
 #crdit:@JavaGuides (Youtube)